mrfr0g/rust-webassembly/README.md

 #### cargo build

 Compiling using `cargo build` is a bit more complex.
-The following examples presumes you have a "helo world" cargo project, i.e, `cargo new hello-world`.
+The following examples presumes you have a "hello world" cargo project, i.e, `cargo new hello-world`.

 ```
 cargo build --release --target wasm32-unknown-emscripten